Leonard Nimoy: After Star Trek

 Following Star Trek in 1969, Nimoy immediately joined the cast of the spy series Mission: Impossible, which was seeking a replacement for Martin Landau.
 Nimoy was cast in the role of Paris, an IMF agent who was an ex-magician and make-up expert, "The Great Paris".
 He played the role during seasons four and five from 1969 to 1971.
 Nimoy had been strongly considered as part of the initial cast for the show, but remained on Star Trek.

 He co-starred with Yul Brynner and Richard Crenna in the Western movie Catlow (1971).
 He also had roles in two episodes of Rod Serling's Night Gallery (1972 and 1973) and Columbo (1973).
 He appeared in television films such as Assault on the Wayne (1970), Baffled!
 (1972), The Alpha Caper (1973), The Missing Are Deadly (1974), Seizure: The Story Of Kathy Morris (1980), and Marco Polo (1982).
 He received an Emmy Award nomination for best supporting actor for the television film A Woman Called Golda (1982), for playing the role of Morris Meyerson, Golda Meir's husband, opposite Ingrid Bergman as Golda in her final role.

-In 1975, Leonard Nimoy filmed an opening introduction to Ripley's World of the Unexplained museum located at Gatlinburg, Tennessee, and Fisherman's Wharf at San Francisco, California.
-In the late 1970s, he hosted and narrated the television series In Search of ..., which investigated paranormal or unexplained events or subjects.
+In 1975, Nimoy filmed an opening introduction to Ripley's World of the Unexplained museum located at Gatlinburg, Tennessee, and Fisherman's Wharf at San Francisco, California.
+From 1976 to 1982, he hosted and narrated the television series In Search of ..., which investigated paranormal or unexplained events or subjects.
 In 2000–2001 he hosted CNBC TV series The Next Wave With Leonard Nimoy, which explored how e-businesses were integrating with technology and the Internet.
 He also had a character part as a psychiatrist in Philip Kaufman's 1978 remake of Invasion of the Body Snatchers.